valerio-oliveira/dataops-trail/README.md

 The application image was built and deployed into my Docker hub repository.

-Docker image in Dockerhub
+Get Docker image in Dockerhub

 ```Docker
 docker push valerionet/haproxyht:tagname
 ```

-The application's Dockerfile
+Tis is the application's Dockerfile

 ```docker
 FROM python:3